In a previous post I described a possible ecosystem where value propagates from Large Language Models to users through third party vendors.

 Why are third party vendors so important?

-Despite OpenAI astonishing fit of acquiring 100mn users in just three months, the question remains wether it has genuine access to users.
+Despite OpenAI astonishing fit of acquiring 100mn users in just three months, the question remains whether it has genuine access to users.

 In this context, it is Microsoft, with its Azure services, ChatGPT enhanced Bing, and Bing integrated Edge browser that comes roaring back into contention in the Search market.